An average trading volume for Affirm Holdings Inc. (AFRM) has been steady over the recent period. - The Dwinnex

-After finishing at $12.20 in the prior trading day, Affirm Holdings Inc. (NASDAQ: AFRM) closed at $12.88, up 5.57%.
-In other words, the price has increased by $+0.68 from its previous closing price.
-On the day, 18972498 shares were traded.
-AFRM stock price reached its highest trading level at $12.94 during the session, while it also had its lowest trading level at $11.71.
+The price of Affirm Holdings Inc. (NASDAQ: AFRM) closed at $15.45 in the last session, up 8.04% from day before closing price of $14.30.
+In other words, the price has increased by $+1.15 from its previous closing price.
+On the day, 24803973 shares were traded.
+AFRM stock price reached its highest trading level at $15.82 during the session, while it also had its lowest trading level at $14.21.

 Sponsored